updated July 2021

 Pack a Picnic

 Food options are quite limited to a few corporate fast food chains.
 Some families haul BBQs and coolers and throw a full cookout; I look at them with envy since I tend to pack light, with wraps or shareable fruit like plums or cherries.
-In any case, bring lots of water, as there are no working fountains right now and buying overpriced, single-use plastic bottles of Dasani is gross.
-The one nice restaurant patio and bar is near Ward’s Island, The Riviera.
+In any case, bring lots of water, as our city fountains may or may not be functioning and buying overpriced, single-use plastic bottles of Dasani is gross.

 Bring your Bike